 By Melissa McVety

 When I decided to take on this topic and began my research, I was saddened by the amount of unhealthy information I found on how women can increase their sexual appetite.
-The most common suggestions were… to use different forms of erotica found in books & movies, meant to help women tap into a fantasy world that leads to sexual freedom and expression in the bedroom with their partner (click here for part 1).
+The most common suggestions were… to use videos or, if you want something slightly less PG, different forms of erotica found in books & movies that are meant to help women tap into a fantasy world that leads to sexual freedom and expression in the bedroom with their partner (click here for part 1).

 I realize that writing about these topics runs the risk of either falling on deaf ears or even evoking strong opposing opinions.
 My personal experience with these “helps” can illustrate how easily they can monopolize our thoughts and invade our mind while in the act of sex.
 While it may create heightened arousal, it comes with an unexplainable detachment from your spouse that I could not shake.
 The excitement of having reached climax because of your husband and your hunger for him conflicts internally because you know you were thinking of some scene from a movie or a book, or even trying to re-live it with a different man’s image in your mind…it robs your spouse of what is his, the opportunity to please you and for you to find ALL of your pleasure through him!